Europe

 Russia – St Petersburg

-I did a trip in 1995 to St Petersburg while visiting friends in Sweden.
+I visited St Petersburg in 1995 while visiting friends in Sweden.
 It was fascinating, and I wish I could have spent more time there.

 Back to Top